ODBC from C tutorial (part 1) — getting started

 }

-Sample output from running this code when "fred" is an OOB data source connecting to MS SQL Server:
+Sample output from running this code when fred is an ODBC-ODBC Bridge data source connecting to Microsoft SQL Server:

 sh-2.05$ ./a.out